Loom vs Videolink: A Side-by-Side Comparison for Teams

 - a standard monthly plan

-- a pay-per-video option
+- a pay-per-minute option

 This allows teams to scale async communication based on actual usage, not headcount.